HealthCatalyst/documentation/templates/comparing-and-deploying/compare.md

 These classes let one create and compare custom models on varied datasets.

-One can do both classification (ie, predict Y or N) as well as regression (ie, predict a numeric field).
+One can do both classification (ie, predict Y or N) as well as regression (ie, predict a numeric field, like cost).

 ## Is any dataset ready for model creation?